 - About 10 or 11 a.m., book your first Lightning Lane for the other park.
 (The ride must be showing a ride window that is at or after 1 p.m.)
 Set an alarm for two hours later to remind yourself to book the next Lightning Lane unless you can ride before two hours is up.

 - Park hop, as early as 1 p.m.

 - If you acquire any Multiple Experiences passes, save them for the second park (find out more under "Take Advantage of ride breakdowns”).

 - Start in Disney California Adventure.

 One of our favorite Disneyland Genie+ tips is starting your day in DCA.
 Why?
-You can accomplish a lot in that park in the morning, especially if you rope drop.
+You can accomplish a lot in that park in the morning, especially if you rope drop or are able to take advantage of Early Entry.
 By using Lightning Lane and a few other time-saving strategies, you can accomplish everything you want to do in that park in the first few hours of the day.
 Then when you hop to Disneyland, there is still plenty of Lightning Lane availability in that park.